-3.1.1 Domain names must be deleted if a paid renewal has not been received by the registrar from the registrant or someone acting on the registrant's behalf by the end of the Auto-renew Grace Period (generally forty-five days after the domain's initial expiration).
+Domain names must be deleted if a paid renewal has not been received by the registrar from the registrant or someone acting on the registrant's behalf by the end of the Auto-renew Grace Period (generally forty-five days after the domain's initial expiration).
 As a mechanism for enforcing this requirement, registries may elect to delete names for which an explicit renew command has not been received prior to the expiration of the grace period.

+- 3.1.2 In the absence of extenuating circumstances (as definited in Section 3.1.1), a domain name must be deleted within 45 days of either the registrar or the registrant terminating a registration agreement.
+Domain names must be deleted within 45 days of the expiration of the registration agreement between the registrar and registrant, unless the agreement is renewed. - 3.1.3 These requirements retroactively apply to all existing domain name registrations beginning 180 days after the adoption-implementation of the policy.

+3.1.4 Registrars shall provide notice to each new registrant describing the details of their deletion and auto-renewal policy including the expected time at which a nonrenewed domain name would be deleted relative to the domain's expiration date, or a date range not to exceed ten days in length.

-- 3.1.2 Domain names must be deleted within 45 days of the expiration of the registration agreement between the registrar and registrant, unless the agreement is renewed. - 3.1.3 These requirements retroactively apply to all existing domain name registrations beginning 180 days after the adoption of the policy. - 3.1.4 Registrars must provide a summary of their deletion policy, as well as an indication of any auto-renewal policy that they may have, at the time of registration.
-This policy should include the expected time at which a non-renewed domain name would be deleted relative to the domain's expiration date, or a date range not to exceed ten days in length. - 3.1.5 Registrars must provide their deletion and auto-renewal policies in a conspicuous place on their websites. - 3.1.6 Registrars should provide, both at the time of registration and in a conspicuous place on their website, the fee charged for the recovery of a domain name during the Redemption Grace Period.
+If a registrar makes any material changes to its deletion policy during the period of the registration agreement, it must make at least the same effort to inform the registrant of the changes as it would to inform the registrant of other material changes to the registration agreement (as defined in clause 3.7.7 of the registrars accreditation agreement)."
+Registrars must provide a summary of their deletion policy, as well as an indication of any auto renewal policy that they may have, at the time of registration.
+This policy should include the expected time at which a non renewed domain name would be deleted relative to the domain's expiration date, or a date range not to exceed ten days in length.

+- 3.1.5 Registrars must provide their deletion and auto-renewal policies in a conspicuous place on their websites.
+If a registrar operates a website for domain name registration or renewal, details of its deletion and auto-renewal policies must be clearly displayed on the website. - 3.1.6 Registrars If a registrar operates a website for domain registration or renewal, it should providestate, both at the time of registration and in a conspicuous clear place on their its website, the any fee charged for the recovery of a domain name during the Redemption Grace Period.